brianhill/oscillations-and-waves/daily_schedule_term_4.md

 ## Daily Schedule Term 5

 * Tuesday, March 18 &mdash; Problem Set 11: Do the Exercises from *EIWL3* Sections 29 and 30 &mdash; In-Class: Complete the *Torsion Pendulum* and *Coupled Torsion Pendula* notebooks

+#### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes

 * Friday, March 21 &mdash; Problem Set 12: Do the Exercises from *EIWL3* Sections 31 and 32 &mdash; In-Class: Complete the *Torsion Waves* notebook

 ### Week 9